ED issues show-cause notice to WazirX for Rs 2,790-crore crypto transactions

-The Enforcement Directorate (ED) on Friday issued a show-cause notice to cryptocurrency exchange WazirX for contravention of the Foreign Exchange Management Act (FEMA), 1999 for transactions involving cryptocurrencies worth Rs 2,790.74 crore.
+The Enforcement Directorate on Friday said it has issued a show cause notice to the country's largest cryptocurrency exchange for undertaking transactions worth over Rs 2,790 crore in alleged violation of the Foreign Exchange Management Act (FEMA).

+WazirX, registered under the company named Zanmai Labs Pvt Ltd, was incorporated in December, 2017 as a domestic cryptocurrency star-tup and its directors Nischal Shetty and Hanuman Mhatre, along with the company, have been named in the notice issued by the central probe agency after completion of investigation.

+The agency issued a statement saying that it stumbled upon the transactions of the company during an ongoing money laundering probe into the "Chinese-owned" illegal online betting applications.

 Assembly Elections 2021 | Catch all the news updates here